 Allows you to set the keystroke rate.
 Enable this item to configure the Typematic Rate (Chars/Sec) and the Typematic Delay (Msec).
+Configuration options: [Disabled] [Enabled]

 The items Typematic Rate (Chars/Sec) and Typematic Delay (Msec) become user-configurable only when the item Typematic Rate Setting is enabled.